Google Trends API for AI agents

 Common questions

 No. Google Trends has no official public API.
-The website provides relative interest data with no programmatic access.
-Trends MCP provides a structured, AI-native alternative that returns absolute volume estimates, growth metrics, and historical time series via the Model Context Protocol.
+The website shows relative interest with no supported programmatic contract.
+Trends MCP returns a structured alternative: a 0-100 search-volume index, optional absolute volume estimates, growth metrics, and a historical time series through the Model Context Protocol and REST.

-pytrends is a Python library that scrapes the Google Trends website, returns only relative (0-100) interest scores, and is subject to rate limiting and breakage when Google changes its frontend.
-Trends MCP returns absolute volume estimates, supports multi-source queries across 15+ platforms in one call, and is designed for AI agents rather than Python scripts.
+pytrends is a Python library that scrapes the Google Trends website.
+It returns relative 0-100 scores, breaks when the frontend changes, and inherits IP rate limits.
+Trends MCP returns a managed series with absolute volume estimates where available, supports multi-source queries across 25+ sources in one session, and is built for assistants rather than one-off scrape scripts.

 Yes.
-Trends MCP adds absolute query volume estimates alongside the normalized 0-100 signal.
-These are directionally accurate for trend analysis - suitable for comparing keyword momentum, not for ad campaign budgeting.
+Trends MCP adds an absolute query-volume estimate beside the normalized 0-100 signal.
+Estimates are directional, suitable for comparing keyword momentum, not for setting a paid-search budget to the dollar.

-A structured object with: keyword, source, normalized_value (0-100), absolute_volume_estimate, growth_pct (per period), time_series (array of date/value pairs), and data_quality_score.
+A structured object with keyword, source, normalized_value (0-100), absolute_volume_estimate, growth_pct per requested period, time_series as date/value pairs, and data_quality_score.